michikono/typescript-tdd-exercises/README.md

 1. Make a change while `grunt watch` is on and read the console
 2. Run `grunt test` and read the console

-3. Run one of the above two steps and then visit [the lcov report page](./coverage/reports/lcov-report/index.html) (file will be missing if a coverage analysis has not been run)
+Then visit [the lcov report page](./coverage/reports/lcov-report/index.html) (file will be missing if a coverage analysis has not been run)

 # Under the Hood